Metalworks Studios

-Metalworks Studios is a music recording studio in Mississauga, Ontario, Canada.
+Metalworks Studios is a music recording studio in the Greater Toronto Area Mississauga, Ontario, Canada.
 It was established in 1978 by Gil Moore of the Canadian rock group, Triumph.
-Over a span of 40 years, Metalworks has been the recipient of Canadian Music Week's 'Studio of the Year' 17 times.
 Since 1978, Metalworks Studios has expanded into a six studio facility offering in-house tracking, mixing and mastering, as well as video editing and DVD authoring.

 In 2004, Metalworks Studios launched an adjacent educational facility; Metalworks Institute.

 Metalworks Studios has won 17 'Studio of the Year' awards at Canadian Music Week from 1998 to 2015.

-Recording Studios
+Recording studios

 Metalworks has a total of six studios, including four with live rooms for in-house recording and mixing, a mastering suite, and a sixth facility dedicated to video editing.

-Studio 1: Record/Mix Neve
+Studio 1: record/mix Neve

 The control room in Studio 1 features a vintage 32x8x32 Neve 8036 console that was re-engineered by Stuart Taylor and Dave Dickson.
 The tracking room features a 1200 sqft solid maple studio floor, combined with a high ceiling surrounded by wood and stone walls.

-Studio 2: Record/Mix SSL G+
+Studio 2: record/mix SSL G+

 The control room in Studio 2 features an 80-input Solid State Logic 4080 G+ console with Ultimation and Total Recall.
 The adjacent 280 sqft tracking room features an oak floor and high ceiling.
 Studio 2 also includes a private lounge.

-Studio 3: Record/Mix SSL 4040
+Studio 3: record/mix SSL 4040

 The control room in Studio 3 features the Solid State Logic 4040 G/E console.
 The adjoining ISO-Booth is designed for instrumental overdubs as well as voice work, and the studio includes a modern lounge featuring a skylight.

-Studio 4: Video/DVD/Blu-ray
+Studio 4: video/DVD/Blu-ray

-Studio 4 is a video editing and DVD/Blu-ray authoring facility specializing in visual production, motion and still menu design, interactive features, post-production, audio/video encoding, and authoring.
+is an intimate space designed for songwriting, production, and pre-production.
+This small but inspiring room is tailored for creativity and workflow — perfect for writing sessions, beat-making, and producing projects in a focused environment.

+With access to Metalworks’ world-class infrastructure and seamless connectivity to our larger studios, Studio 4 is ideal for artists, writers, and producers who want a private space to create while still benefiting from the resources of Canada’s premier recording complex.

-Studio 5: Mastering
+Studio 5: mastering

-Studio 5 is a mastering suite featuring: Steinberg WaveLab, Pro Tools HD3, Manley, Avalon, Apogee, Studer A820 1/2" Tape Machine, Weiss, TC System 6000, Waves, Mark Levinson, Duntech, and more.
+Studio 5 is a mastering suite featuring: Steinberg WaveLab, Pro Tools Ultimate, Manley, Avalon, Apogee, Antelope Studer A820 1/2" Tape Machine, Weiss, TC System 6000, Waves, Mark Levinson, Duntech, and more.
 Online mastering services are also provided by this facility.

-Studio 6: Record/Mix 5.1 SSL J
+Studio 6: record/mix 5.1 SSL J

-The control room in Studio 6 features an 80 input Solid State Logic 9080 J console with Ultimation, Total Recall & SL959 5.1 Surround Matrix.
+The control room in Studio 6 features an 80 input Solid State Logic 9080 K console with Ultimation, Total Recall & SL959 5.1 Surround Matrix and Dolby Atmos.
 This large-scale mixing facility is capable of recording and mixing in 5.1 with a Pro Tools 10 HD3 accel system.
-A 9 ft film screen and Sony video monitors are available for DVD and Film/TV applications, and the room is Dolby authorized.
+The room is Dolby authorized.
 The adjacent 550 sqft tracking room features a stone fireplace and high ceiling, and is surrounded by an oak paneled private lounge and billiard area.